jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

 - Power User Compute - Shared
 - Power User Compute - No isolation shared
 - Legacy Shared Compute

-you will need to grant the Data Reader permission (USE CATALOG, USE SCHEMA, EXECUTE, READ VOLUME, SELECT) to the your workspace user or service principal, whose personal access token is used to authenticate in Amplitude.
-Otherwise, you will not be able to access the tables in your unity catalog in your import source.

 ![a screenshot indicating the data reader permissions](../../assets/images/integrations-databricks-import-grant-data-reader-permissions.png)